-Council will provide reasonable additional civic support, facilities and equipment for any councillor with a disability to enable that councillor to freely perform his or her civic duties.
+Council will provide reasonable additional civic support, facilities and equipment for any councillor with a disability to enable that councillor to freely perform their civic duties.

 34. CULTURAL DIVERSITY

 In acknowledging and respecting cultural diversity, Council will do its best to respect and accommodate those requirements necessary for a councillor to undertake their duties.